The 10 Most Important Medicinal Herbs

 Learn about the uses and benefits of the humble herb.

-Here are the 10 most important herbs you need to know:
+Here are the 10 most important medicinal herbs you need to know:

 There are around 18 species of this aromatic, green-leafed herb, and ten times as many uses.
 Now known for flavoring toothpaste, chewing gum and choc-chip ice-cream, mint leaves were often used in traditional medicine to treat stomach aches, chest pains and nausea.

-Also known as wild marjoram, oregano is in the mint family and is a perennial herb with purple flowers in long, erect spikes.
+Also known as wild marjoram, oregano is in the mint family.
+It is a perennial herb with purple flowers with long, erect spikes.
 Tastes range from spicy to sweet.
-In culinary use, oregano is important to Mediterranean cuisine or as a dietary supplement in oil form to sooth stomach and menstrual cramps.
+In culinary use, oregano is important to Mediterranean cuisine.
+Besides, it is also a dietary supplement in oil form to soothe stomach and menstrual cramps.

 This succulent plant species might look like it would spike you like a cactus if you get too close, but the liquid held in its leaves soothes uncomfortable skin conditions.
 It can be used as an ointment for burns and sunburns and calms rashes and some allergic reactions.

-Native to the Mediterranean region, the name of this woody, perennial herb derives from the Latin for sea spray.
-It is often used for flavouring roast meats like lamb and chicken, and recently has been added to gin and tonics to make a sophisticated tipple – medicinal, in a sense – but is also used in teas to treat headaches.
+Native to the Mediterranean region, the name of this woody, perennial medicinal herb derives from the Latin for sea spray.
+It is often used for flavoring roast meats like lamb and chicken.
+Yet, it recently has been added to gin and tonics to make a sophisticated tipple – medicinal, in a sense – but is also used in teas to treat headaches.

 Known as the “king of herbs”, green leafy basil is popular in the Italian cuisine and the main ingredient in pesto.
 In Ayurveda traditional medicine it is thought to have various therapeutic qualities.

 Aromatic, nectar-producing flowers known as lime blossom grow on the tilia, or lime tree.
-When pollinated by bees they contribute to making a richly flavored honey and have various uses in traditional medicine, including the treatment of colds, coughs, fevers, infections, inflammation, high blood pressure, and headaches (particularly migraine).
+When pollinated by bees they contribute to making richly flavored honey.
+Furthermore, they have various uses in traditional medicine, including the treatment of colds, coughs, fevers, infections, inflammation, high blood pressure, and headaches (particularly migraine).
 They also serve as a sedative.